Providence College (Special Education)

 Maria is great!
-She had helped my son so much in the time she's been working with him.
+She has helped my son so much in the time she's been working with him.
 Can't say enough good things about her!

-As always we are extremely happy with our tutor Maria and our son's progress has been nothing short of outstanding.
+As always we are extremely happy with our child's tutor Maria.
+Our son's progress has been nothing short of outstanding.

 Today was our first meeting.
 I specifically sought out an O.G. tutor for my son as he is showing signs of Dyslexia.
 She was very patient with my son and kept him engaged.
 I believe she's really going to be a big help to him.
 I am grateful to have found her.

 I shared with Maria my son's IPE reports from school.
 She was able to answer my questions and explain what the reports meant.

 Our son is working with Maria on his reading, he is making steady progress and he loves seeing Maria.
 They have a great relationship and we could not be any happier!

 Maria is a wonderful and patient tutor.
 She has been working with my son for about month, and I have noticed a difference in his reading.
 She is on time and very patient with my son.
 I would highly recommend Maria.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.